 They are less durable than a hard-sided bottle, thus the classification as a disadvantage above, but I could just as easily argue that their durability is a positive.
 I’m still going strong with the same three Platypus collapsible water bottles more than three years after, originally, purchasing them.

-Get into the habit of referencing your intended hiking route on a quality topographic map before finalizing your plans for carrying water.
-If your hike crosses numerous streams or other bodies of water, you may be able to carry less water, saving noticeable pack weight and space.
+Get into the habit of referencing your intended hiking route on a quality topographic map before finalizing your plans for carrying H2O.
+If your hike crosses numerous streams or other sources of H2O, you may be able to carry less of it, saving noticeable pack weight and space.

-In many environments, you will pass an opportunity to drink and refill your water supply at some point during the hike.
+In many environments, you will pass an opportunity to drink and refill your H20 supply at some point during the hike.
 Natural springs, streams, and small lakes are all examples of that opportunity.

 - UV Filters – Utilizes concentrated UV light to kill 99.99% of harmful viruses, bacteria, protozoa